 The use of corporate video trailers is a GoRefCo innovation.
 A 30-second snapshot, as an emailable file, can drive viral traffic to your website.
 It can also be offered to your customers for internal communications purposes.
 And it can be used to bring life to personal and corporate social media presences.
 Here’s one made for BT.

 Most directors and crews work in one-day units.
 If they’ve got to do a return trip for a video interview, the day’s lost for other work.
 The onus is on you to plan and bargain better.
 Make their days more productive e.g., get the director to use spare time producing the trailer.
 Knowing the ins and outs of the business helps get more value.

 Show, don’t tell

-Many users are likely to have sound autoplay muted when watching a video.
-When silence was the default, 85% of videos were watched without the sound meaning the audience will likely watch for longer if it’s quiet and optimised for silent viewing.
-80% of people will negatively react to a mobile ad that plays loud when they’re not expecting it – and the last thing you want to do is spend money on advertising only to have people think less of your brand.
+Many users have audio autoplay muted when watching a video.
+When silence is the default, 85% of videos are viewed without the sound, meaning the audience will likely watch for longer if it’s optimised for silent viewing.
+80% of people react negatively to a mobile ad that plays loud unexpectedly.
+And the last thing you want is to spend money on ads that make people think less of your brand.